For detailed information regarding the Occupational Therapy Assistant program, please download a PDF of the OTA Academic Catalog.

 - Integration of faith and practice is embedded in coursework.

-- Professors are licensed and experienced occupational therapy practitioners with earned master’s degrees or higher.
+- Professors are licensed and experienced occupational therapy practitioners.

 - Fieldwork provides students with multiple real-world clinical experiences.

 Huntington University completed Step 1 of the accreditation process, the ACOTE Letter of Intent, which ACOTE received on August 17, 2015.
 Submission of Step 2 Candidacy Status Application was submitted on January 14, 2016, with developing status granted April 13, 2016.
 In August of 2018, ACOTE approved the bachelor’s level OTA degree, and Huntington University then submitted a second candidacy application on January 15, 2019, to apply to provide the bachelor’s degree in occupational therapy assistant.
 On April 23, 2019, ACOTE granted Huntington University’s OTA program candidacy status for the bachelor’s degree in occupational therapy assistant.
 Huntington University will now proceed with the self-study, which will be submitted to ACOTE by July 1, 2019, for the next level of review.
 Candidates and students have an opportunity to have the accreditation status further explained by phone or in person during an onsite visit.
 Dr. Nicole Scheiman, OTA Program Director, is obligated to provide current and accurate information pertaining to accreditation status at Huntington University.